suika3-community/suika3/README.md

 Suika3 is engineered with modern techniques, and delivers:

-- **High Performance**: Powered by the Ray JIT VM, it delivers 2.5-4.5x faster execution speed compared to our interpreter backend in synthetic benchmarks.
+- **High Performance**: Powered by Ray JIT, it delivers 2.5-4.5x faster execution speed compared to our interpreter backend in synthetic benchmarks.

 - **Lightweight**: Engineered to run smoothly at 60 fps even on low-spec hardware such as Raspberry Pi in developing regions.